-The alarm relay(s), in the advanced option, can be assigned to rate variables such as flowrate, or set as an equipment failure alarm.
+The alarm relay(s) can be assigned to rate variables such as flowrate, or set as an equipment failure alarm.

 The alarm switches "on" whenever an alarm condition exists.
 The alarm switches "off" when the alarm condition no longer exists.
 However, you may need to configure external alarm devices that require acknowledgement for cancelling an alarm.